fission-codes/rust-template/.github/PULL_REQUEST_TEMPLATE.md

 ## Screenshots/Screencaps

-Please add previews of any UI Changes
+Please add previews of any UI Changes.